Pioneering Women in STEM

 • A travel grant of SEK 15,000.
 This is a one-time payment and does not apply for students already living in Sweden.

-• Membership in the SI Network for Future Global Professionals (NFGP) – a platform to help you grow professionally and build a network while in Sweden.
+• Membership in the SI Network for Global Professionals (NFGP) – a platform to help you grow professionally and build a network while in Sweden.

 The scholarship does not…